-Are you feeling overwhelm and you want to know the best tips for self care?
+Are you feeling overwhelmed and do you want to know the best tips for self-care?
 Read this article to learn more about keeping yourself calm and collected.

 About 55% of Americans are stressed every single day.
 That’s 20% higher than the world’s average.